 Next, look at the nail in the light to determine where the quick is.
 If you don’t see it from the side, try looking from the top or bottom of the nail.
 (If needed, you can shine a flashlight through it for a better view.)

 When cut, it bleeds (sometimes profusely) and can be a frightening sight if you’re not used to it.
-It can also be painful if you trim the nail too deeply into the quick (the same way it can hurt if you trim into the pink part of your own nails).
+It can also be painful if you cut the nail too deeply into the quick (the same way it can hurt if you cut into the pink part of your own nails).

 Cutting the quick won’t make your chicken bleed to death (and won’t make you a bad chicken parent), but it’s important to stop the bleeding if it happens, so keep flour, cornstarch, or styptic powder nearby.

 The nail doesn’t have to be super short, but it should be short enough that it’s not curling under.

-If you’re not able to see the quick, trim only 1/16 to 1/8 inch at a time until you notice the nail color gradually shifting from light to dark; the darker color indicates you are close to the quick.
+If you’re not able to see the quick, clip only 1/16 to 1/8 inch at a time until you notice the nail color gradually shifting from light to dark; the darker color indicates you are close to the quick.

 Hold both of your chicken’s ankles with one hand (which helps stabilize her) and with your other hand, assess each toe and clip as needed.

-If you get overzealous and do cut into the quick, dip your chicken’s foot into a small cup of flour, cornstarch, or styptic powder (or treat it with a styptic pencil) to stop the bleeding.
+If you get overzealous and cut into the quick, dip your chicken’s foot into a small cup of flour, cornstarch, or styptic powder (or treat it with a styptic pencil) to stop the bleeding.

-Severely long nails often have long quicks, so it may take a few sessions to properly trim them all down.
+Severely long nails often have long quicks, so it may take a few sessions to properly cut them all down.
 If the nails still need a little work after the first trim, wait a couple of weeks for the quick to recede, then repeat the procedure.

 Be sure to sanitize the nail clippers when you’re finished.
 (I wipe mine down with a rubbing alcohol pad.)